 If a Cardholder notices a charge/overcharge from a vendor that they have done (or normally do) business with, then the Cardholder is responsible for initially contacting the vendor to resolve any erroneous charges upon discovery.
 Most disputes can be resolved at this stage.
 Should the Cardholder be unable to reach agreement with the vendor, the Cardholder must complete and submit an USNH PCard Dispute Form with supporting documentation to Wells Fargo and copy his/her PCard Manager and the campus PCard administrator on the correspondence.
 USNH keeps a record of all disputes filed with the bank.
 The bank will initiate an investigation.
 Cardholders should also copy their PCard Manager on any further correspondence with the bank so their PCard Manager remains knowledgeable about how the dispute is progressing.
 Provisional credit will be issued for the disputed amount by the bank while they conduct an investigation on their end.

-After the investigation is complete, the cardholder will be notified of the resolution.
-The cardholder should then communicate the results of the bank's investigation to their Account Manager.
-If the dispute is not settled in favor of the cardholder, the cardholder's default account will be charged for the disputed transaction.
+After the investigation is complete, the Cardholder will be notified of the resolution.
+The Cardholder should then communicate the results of the bank's investigation to their PCard Manager.
+If the dispute is not settled in favor of the Cardholder, the Cardholder's default account will be charged for the disputed transaction.

-Account Managers should document disputed transactions just like any other charge to the cardholder's account.
-Supporting documentation may include copies of the Dispute Form, notes or correspondence between the supplier and the cardholder and/or Account Manager, and any resolution information sent from the bank.
-Refer to Procedure 9-110 Documentation and Record Retention, for further details.
+PCard Managers should document disputed (fraudulent, erroneous, or overcharge) transactions just like any other charge to the Cardholder's account.
+Supporting documentation may include copies of the Dispute Form, notes or correspondence between the vendor and the Cardholder and/or PCard Managers, and any resolution information sent by the bank.

 The official version of this information will only be maintained in an on-line web format.
 Any and all printed copies of this material are dated as of the print date.
 Please make certain to review the material on-line prior to placing reliance on a dated printed version.